burkhard-morgenstern/lendis/README.md

 The approach is described in:

-B. Morgenstern, S. Schöbel, C-A. Leimeister (2017) Phylogeny reconstruction based on the length distribution of k-mismatch common substrings Algorithms for Molecular Biology 12, 27
+B. Morgenstern, S. Schöbel, C-A. Leimeister (2017) Phylogeny reconstruction based on the length distribution of k-mismatch common substrings.
+Algorithms for Molecular Biology 12, 27

 https://almob.biomedcentral.com/articles/10.1186/s13015-017-0118-8